Lab 8: Geospatial visualizations

 Copy it and paste this URL in your style property when defining the mapboxgl.Map object.
 You should now see that your map uses your custom style!

 Now, each time you edit your map style in Mapbox Studio and re-publish it, the updated style will automatically be applied in your website (note that sometimes the style takes a couple of minutes to update after publishing).
+If for some reason it’s not loading, try to access your page in incognito mode, clear your cache, or repeat the above steps in the exact order (if you call the style URL before publishing, your browser will associate in its cache the default map with that style URL).

 Step 2: Adding bike lanes